CAIsr/CAIsr.github.io/pages/imaging_tools.md

 <dd> <h4 style="color:#990099;"> Minc: </h4> </dd>
 </dl>

 [MINC](http://www.bic.mni.mcgill.ca/ServicesSoftware/MINC) file format and toolbox was originally conceived by Peter Neelin to deal with variations in the multiple file formats obtainer from varying scanners and different research groups.
 The original file format and tools were based on NetCDF format and was unbale to handle large datasets.
 As a result a new version, MINC2 was proposed in 2003.
 In addition MINC toolkit was developed and is an effort by dr. Vladimir Fonov.
 The toolkit consists of most commonly used minc tools packaged under 64 bit binary for Debian, Ubuntu and Mac OS X. MINC toolkit also offers interactive visualization tools such as MINC [register](http://www.bic.mni.mcgill.ca/software/register/register.html) and [Display] (http://www.bic.mni.mcgill.ca/software/Display/Display.html).
 Additional information about software packages, releases and their installation can be found [here](http://bic-mni.github.io/#notes-about-versions).

 MINC toolbox uses minc(.mnc) data format.

 Some of the following features offered by MINC file format makes it advatangeous to work with at CAI.

 * MINC is inherently N-dimensional where data can be structured with any number of spatial or temporal dimensions.

 * MINC is multimodal and can be used to store CT, MRI, PET and other medical imaging data.

 * MINC data an be defined in both voxel and world coordinate system.
-    Some of the MINC features are as follows

 At CAI the human brain atlas workflow primarily utilizes MINC data type and tools in its pipeline.
 Further information about the atlas can be found at [volgenmodel-nipype](https://github.com/CAIsr/volgenmodel-nipype).
 Also, prior to the atlas building; we convert the necessary DICOM datasets into MINC (.mnc) file format.
 The atlas workflow implements several of the MINC tools such as minc bigaverage, resample, volcentre etc. It also conducts linear and nonlinear registration using BestLinReg and Nlpfit provided by the MINC toolbox.
-Further information about these tools can be found [here] (http://nipype.readthedocs.io/en/latest/interfaces/generated/nipype.interfaces.minc.minc.html); these tools can be executed
-    either though the command prompt or the [Nipype](http://nipype.readthedocs.io/en/latest/) workflow.
+Further information about these tools can be found [here] (http://nipype.readthedocs.io/en/latest/interfaces/generated/nipype.interfaces.minc.minc.html); these tools can be executed either though the command prompt or the [Nipype](http://nipype.readthedocs.io/en/latest/) workflow.

 <dl>
 <dd> <br> </dd>